10 Vegetarian Lunches You Can Make at Work

 Surely I haven't thought of them all.
 What are your favorite vegetarian lunches fit for work?

-This post is part of a series on how to start eating a vegetarian diet, for new vegetarians or endurance athletes looking to take their performance to the next level.
+This post was originally published in 2010 as part of a series on how to start eating a vegetarian diet, for new vegetarians or endurance athletes looking to take their performance to the next level.
+It has now been updated to focus on vegan lunches, with new additions to the list.

 Mmmm, I can wait to try and make black bean hummus.
 Sounds amazing.
 And flatbread pizzas are the best thing ever!